Roblox/roact/docs/advanced/type-validation.md

 In certain situations, such as when building reusable and customizable components, props may be composed of Roact objects, such as an element or a component.

-To facilitate safer development for these kinds of situations, Roact provides the `Roact.typeOf` and `Roact.isValidElementType` functions to help validate these objects.
+To facilitate safer development for these kinds of situations, Roact provides the `Roact.typeOf` and `Roact.isComponent` functions to help validate these objects.

 ## Without Type Validation